The Joliet City Council on Tuesday approved increases in the local gas tax along with a $662 million budget for next year.

 The tax went up one penny for regular gasoline and 7 cents for diesel fuel.

-State Sen. Rachel Ventura, D-Joliet, however, spoke against it at the meeting, saying people in Joliet are against the higher fuel taxes.
+State Sen. Rachel Ventura, D-Joliet, spoke against the fuel tax increase during the meeting, saying people in Joliet are against the higher rates.

 “They don’t want it and are asking you to find a different way to fund services,” Ventura told the council.

-City officials said they do not expect the tax hikes to have an impact on Joliet gas prices compared to neighboring communities, contending that the city’s local tax will still be in line with those of its neighbors.
+City officials said they do not expect the tax hikes to have an effect on Joliet gas prices compared with neighboring communities, contending that the city’s local tax still will be in line with those of its neighbors.

 “We’re competitive with all of our surrounding communities,” Mayor Terry D’Arcy said.